rand0mC0d3r/mui-industrial/README.md

 ![](https://img.shields.io/npm/v/mui-industrial)  ![](https://img.shields.io/bundlephobia/min/mui-industrial) ![](https://img.shields.io/node/v/mui-industrial)
 ![](https://img.shields.io/npm/l/mui-industrial)

-_**NOTE**: project is still in development and is not yet ready for production use without caution._
+_**NOTE**: Project is still in development and is not yet ready for production use.
+Use without caution._

 ---

-A zero-maintenance/batteries-included panel manager inspired by VSCode style/aspect that adds via Material-UI elements a self populating/managed and state keeping organization of generated children panels.
+A zero-maintenance/batteries-included panel manager inspired by VSCode style/aspect that adds via Material-UI (5) elements a self populating/managed and state keeping organization of generated children status bar elements, panels, shortcuts and more.

-A root level ```ContextAPI``` driven provider that allows for the creation of status bars with a variety of elements that can be clicked or have a menu attached to them.
-The status bar is a ```self organizing``` manager that can be placed on either side of the screen and can be configured to even feature consoles and other elements.
+A root level ```ContextAPI``` driven provider/wrapper that allows for the creation of status bars with a variety of elements that can be clicked or have a menu attached to them.
+The status bar is a ```self organizing``` manager that can be placed on either end of the screen and can be configured to even feature consoles and other elements.

 ---